Characteristic impedance: Characteristic admittance

+where the superscripts $+$ and $-$ represent forward- and backward-traveling waves, respectively.

 Derivation

 Using the telegrapher's equation

 Consider one section of the transmission line for the derivation of the characteristic impedance.
 The voltage on the left would be V and on the right side would be V + dV.
 This figure is to be used for both the derivation methods.

 The differential equations describing the dependence of the voltage and current on time and space are linear, so that a linear combination of solutions is again a solution.
 This means that we can consider solutions with a time dependence $e^{j \omega t}$.
 Doing so allows to factor out the time dependence, leaving an ordinary differential equation for the coefficients, which will be phasors, dependent on position (space) only.
 Moreover, the parameters can be generalized to be frequency-dependent.

 Consider a steady-state problem such that the voltage and current can be written as: